 - SEO teams are responsible for helping non-SEO teams transform into SEO Forward Thinkers.

-Stay tuned next month for another blog post in this series that will cover the second half of the book.
+Click here for part II in this blog series that covers my commentary on the second half of the book.